-- (2) Appreciated value or interest earned or accrued and left to accumulate on any contracts, accounts, or life insurance is also noncountable.
-If the applicant, member, or spouse uses any of these assets, including the interest accrued, for other than funeral or burial arrangements of the applicant, member, or spouse, the MassHealth agency considers the asset available and countable under the provisions of 130 CMR 520.007, 520.018, and 520.019. - (3) The applicant, member, or spouse has the right to establish a burial arrangement or change the designation of his or her funds to a burial arrangement described in 130 CMR 520.008(F).
-If such arrangement is made within 60 days after the date that the applicant or member was notified of his or her right to do so, then the MassHealth agency considers the arrangement to have been in existence on the first day of the third month before the application. - (G) Veterans' Payments.
+(2) Appreciated value or interest earned or accrued and left to accumulate on any contracts, accounts, or life insurance is also noncountable.
+If the applicant, member, or spouse uses any of these assets, including the interest accrued, for other than funeral or burial arrangements of the applicant, member, or spouse, the MassHealth agency considers the asset available and countable under the provisions of 130 CMR 520.007, 520.018, and 520.019.
+(3) The applicant, member, or spouse has the right to establish a burial arrangement or change the designation of his or her funds to a burial arrangement described in 130 CMR 520.008(F).
+If such arrangement is made within 60 days after the date that the applicant or member was notified of his or her right to do so, then the MassHealth agency considers the arrangement to have been in existence on the first day of the third month before the application.

+(G) Veterans' Payments.
 Veterans' payments for aid and attendance, unreimbursed medical expenses, housebound benefits, and enhanced benefits retained after the month of receipt, provided these payments are separately identifiable, are considered noncountable assets.
-Appreciated value and earned interest are also noncountable. - (H) Special-Needs Trust.
-A special-needs trust in accordance with the trust rules at 130 CMR 520.021 through 520.024 is considered a noncountable asset. - (I) Pooled Trust.
-A pooled trust in accordance with the trust rules at 130 CMR 520.021 through 520.024 is considered a noncountable asset. - (J) ICF/MR Trust.
-A trust established before April 7, 1986, solely for the benefit of a resident of an intermediate-care facility for the mentally retarded (ICF/MR) is considered a noncountable asset. - (K) Other Assets.
-Any other assets considered noncountable for Title XIX eligibility purposes is considered a noncountable asset.
+Appreciated value and earned interest are also noncountable.

+(H) Special-Needs Trust.
+A valid special-needs trustas determined by the MassHealth agency in accordance with 130 CMR 515.001: Definition of Terms and the trust rules at 130 CMR 520.021 through 520.024 is considered a noncountable asset.
+A special-needs trust that does not meet federal and state requirements may be considered a countable asset or transfers into such trusts may be considered disqualifying transfer of resources.